architek/WWW-FBX/README.md

 Return values are perl hashes.

-The same response is also available through the uar method.
+The hash response of the last request is available through the uar method.

+The HTTP::Response is available through the uarh method.

 This distribution is heavily inspired from [Net::Twitter](https://metacpan.org/pod/Net::Twitter).

+The currently available services implemented in this module is given in [WWW::FBX::Role::API::APIv3](https://metacpan.org/pod/WWW::FBX::Role::API::APIv3).
+Pull requests are welcome!

 # LICENSE